cypher-me/bauh/README.md

   hdpi: true  # enables HDPI rendering improvements.
 Use 'false' to disable them if you think the interface looks strange
   auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
 It fixes scaling issues for some desktop environments (like Gnome)
   scale_factor: 1.0  # defines the interface display scaling factor (Qt).
 Raise the value to raise the interface size.
 The settings window display this value as a percentage (e.g: 1.0 -> 100%).
+  theme: defines a set of customizations applied over the current **Style**.
+In other words, a stylesheet file.
+Default: default-light
+  system_theme: allows the system's theme/stylesheet to be merged with bauh's.
+Default: true.
 updates:
   check_interval: 30  # the updates checking interval in SECONDS
   ask_for_reboot: true  # if a dialog asking for a system reboot should be displayed after a successful upgrade